techidaily/site-win11-tips/source/_posts/correcting-erroneous-onedrive-tags-in-windows-file-system.md

 ![Run SFC and DISM scans](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/scannow-restorehealth-cmd-1.jpg)

- To better understand the results of these scans, see our[article about the differences between CHKDSK, DISM, and SFC](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .
+ To better understand the results of these scans, see our [article about the differences between CHKDSK, DISM, and SFC](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .
 If the error persists after running the above scans, move on to the next fix.

 ## 3\.
 Check for File-Specific Issues